Yoyodyne-IT/Virgil/README.md

 # Requirements

+* A machine running at least Ubuntu 24.04
 * `ansible` user on the target machine(s), passwordless sudo

 To make the `ansible` user passwordless sudo, create `/etc/sudoers.d/91-ansible-users`, and insert the following line: